sismo-core/ens-sdao/README.md

   - For teams: Use this codebase to offer free ENS and kickstart your ENS Powered DAO.
   - For Devs
     - `ENSDeployer.sol` and `deploy-ens-full` hardhat task: Deploy locally a full ENS system with latest contracts (such as NameWrapper) and with a simplified EthRegistrar (no need to go through the 2-phase registration process)
-    -  `ENSDAO.sol` and `deploy-ens-dao`: deploy a domain registrar that is able to create on the go subdomains + NFTs for your users.
+    -  `ENSDaoRegistrar.sol`, `ENSDaoToken.sol` and `deploy-ens-dao`: deploy a domain registrar that is able to create on the go subdomains + NFTs for your users.
-    - `ens-gate-community.spec` was thought as a tutorial to discover all features of the ENS system (contracts and `ensjs` lib).
+    - `ens-dao.spec.ts` was thought as a tutorial to discover all features of the ENS system (contracts and `ensjs` lib).

 ## Contracts

-1. `ENSDAO.sol`
+1. `ENSDaoRegistrar.sol` and `EnsDaoToken.sol`

 FIFS (Fist In First Served) Registrar for your `domain.eth`.
 It lets anyone register a `subdomain.domain.eth` for free, wrap it as a ERC1155 (shared with all eth names) and mint a DAO Token (ERC721) (for you subdomain holders only).

+Note: For 1 week, only `vitalik.eth` will be able to register `vitalik.domain.eth`

 2. `ENSDeployer.sol`